fermoya/SwiftUIPager/README.md

 [![CocoaPods platforms](https://img.shields.io/cocoapods/p/SwiftUIPager.svg)](https://cocoapods.org/pods/SwiftUIPager)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-SwiftUIPager provides  a `Pager` component built with SwiftUI native components. `Pager` is a horizontal view that will create a scrollable container to display a handful of pages.
+SwiftUIPager provides  a `Pager` component built with SwiftUI native components. `Pager` is a view that renders a scrollable container to display a handful of pages.
 These pages are recycled on scroll, so you don't have to worry about memory issues.

 <img src="resources/example-of-usage.gif" alt="Example of usage"/>